 The project directly works with and builds on existing government and community-based institutions and processes for natural resource management.
 In particular, it builds on the ongoing land management planning process led by ALAMGAC.
 It will strengthen capacity at national and local level to improve resource governance, management and restoration of drylands, and biodiversity conservation.
 The land management plans are directly embedded in government processes, they build on the land management planning process initiated at national level, and are a requirement for local governments.
 Once developed, it is expected that they will be an important cross-sectoral planning instrument for local government both in the short and long term.
-The working groups also build on existing mechanisms of the land management planning process, and it is anticipated that they will be continued under the lead of ALAMGAC and the aimag land offices.
-With regard to the local pasture management plans, it is expected that if these plans are effective in enhancing pasture quality and availability of feed through improved grazing management, local herder groups and local government will be incentivized (and capacitated) to take them forward after the project ends.
+The working groups also build on existing mechanisms of the land management plans, it is expected that if these plans are effective in enhancing pasture quality and availability of feed through improved grazing management, local herder groups and local government will be incentivized (and capacitated) to take them forward after the project ends.